Arizona Dream: Production

+The original edit, as American Dreams, was four hours long.
+It was trimmed down to 2 hours 22 minutes for theatrical release as Arizona Dream.
+Some of the cut scenes are included as bonus material on StudioCanal's Blu-ray release.

-The music video for the 1991 Tom Petty song, "Into the Great Wide Open", was shot during the filming of the movie.
+The music video for the 1991 Tom Petty song, "Into the Great Wide Open," was shot during the filming of the movie.

 Reception

 Critical response

 Arizona Dream received a generally positive response from critics, garnering an 87% rating on Rotten Tomatoes based on 15 reviews with an average score of 6.82/10.

 Janet Maslin of The New York Times liked the film, praising it as "enjoyably adrift, a wildly off-the-wall reverie" and opining that its best feature is "its lunacy, which is so liberating".